lebeerman/anstagram/README.md

 ...
 ```

-Note that a word is not considered to be its own anagram.
+**Note:** a word is not considered to be its own anagram.

+## Running Locally

+TODO - Add instructions to spin up the app locally

-## Tests
+## Testing

 We have provided a suite of tests to help as you develop the API.
 To run the tests you must have Ruby installed ([docs](https://www.ruby-lang.org/en/documentation/installation/)):